Surviving Colic in Newborns

 • Hypersensitivity to surroundings/stimulus

 None of these theories have fully panned out.
 Why the fussiness at certain times?
-Why does it go away without any intervention eventually?
+Why does it eventually go away without any intervention?
 And why don’t any of the interventions work consistently?
 Some misguided individuals question whether parents’ stress before or after giving birth causes colic, making parents feel even more stressed that colic is somehow their fault.
 Studies have shown this is false.
 Certainly, colic causes stress, and stress makes you even more acutely aware of your child’s echoing cries.

 Some of you may have skipped directly to this section, hoping for a cure.
 Sadly, there is no cure for colic, BUT there are management strategies.
-Remember, curing colic is not the focus, surviving it with your mental health, your relationships, and your desire to bond with your baby intact is the goal.
+Remember, curing colic is not the focus; surviving it with your mental health, your relationships, and your desire to bond with your baby intact is the goal.
 Colic will last for less than 3-4 months (hopefully way less), but your ongoing relationship with your child is really what is at risk here.
+Maintain your own sanity and your future ability to bond with your child by using these strategies to help manage colic and navigate this challenging stage.

 Some women experience morning sickness, some women have horrible pregnancies, and some women have colicky babies.
 It is not fair.
 But those tough beginnings inherently have nothing to do with your child’s future well-being.
 Make sure you survive, make sure your child survives, and make sure your desire to bond with your baby thrives when colic is in the rearview mirror.
 Colic is not a destination.